 ZAKAT may be a specific, standardized percentage of one’s extra wealth (over and above the necessities of life) that has to go to the poor and people in need.

-Sadaqah are often given to anyone in many forms including a smile, wise advice, or helping to create a home or masjid.
+Sadaqah is often given to anyone in many forms including a smile, wise advice, or helping to create a home or masjid.

 The Prophet (P.B.U.H) said: “Your smile for your brother is a charity.
 Your removal of stones, thorns or bones from the paths of people is a charity.
 Your guidance of a person who is lost is a charity.”
 (Bukhari)

-Another Hadith illustrates the importance of each a part of a person’s body performing a charity:
+Another Hadith illustrates the importance of each part of a person’s body performing a charity:

-If an individual performs a deed that continues to profit others during a great way , the performer of the deed will still collect the rewards for her single act for as long because it benefits others (even after the person passes away).
-This is often mentioned as sadaqa jariyah, or perpetual charity.
+If an individual performs a deed that continues to profit others in a great way, the performer of the deed will still collect the rewards for her single act for as long because it benefits others (even after the person passes away).
+This is often mentioned as sadaqa jariyah or perpetual charity.

-The Prophet (P.B.U.H) said: “When a person dies his works end, except for three: ongoing charity, knowledge that is benefited from, and a righteous child who prays for him.”
+The Prophet (P.B.U.H) said: “When a person dies the end of his work, except for three: ongoing charity, the knowledge that is benefited from, and a righteous child who prays for him.”
 (Muslim, Al-Tirmidhi, others).
 The degree of the reward depends on the degree and significance of the advantage of the charitable act, and to what degree the charity was given for the sake of Allah.